 - BBC Lifestyle: Mostly British home makeover shows and cooking shows.
 Also took over BBC Knowledge's reality TV programming when BBC Knowledge shut down and was spun off into BBC Earth.
 Converted to HD in 2016.

 - BBC World News: A subscription-supported 24-hour global news channel covering all aspects from International news to Finance, funded through subscription via pay TV networks.
 It is unavailable in the UK due to license fee considerations, aside from a half-hour daily simulcast on BBC Four.
 Compare CNN International and NHK World.
 Launched in 1995 alongside BBC Prime- they were both different services with the same name (BBC World Service TV), the entertainment net broadcasting to Europe while the news-and-info net broadcast to Asia.
 Converted to HD in 2016.
+In contrast to its domestic channels, BBC World News does run advertisements.
+Some of its programmes, such as BBC News bulletins and the U.S.-focused Beyond 100 Days are carried on PBS stations in America.

 - CBeebies (International): A completely different feed from the one transmitted within the UK- this feed of the channel transmits 24 hours and is subscription-funded, and airs several shows whose license are otherwise held by different networks in the UK (for example, Humf).
 Conversely they do not carry some of the shows that the UK feed of CBeebies carry due to international licensing agreements relegating said shows to other networks (for example, in Asia, Postman Pat aired in syndication, later on Boomerang and then The Dreamworks Channel).
 Converted to HD in 2016.